 I take strong exception with telling someone “It’s personal”.

 Having been a hiring manager for many years, I can tell you that anyone who did that with me would have a big hole to dig themselves out of.
 In fact, most times when I got a message saying “it’s personal”, and didn’t recognize the name, I would throw away the message, ask my administrative assistant to call and find out more, or simply assume the person would call back some time.
 I had learned that 99% of such messages I received were from either recruiters or salespeople.

 There is the additional issue of potentially alienating a very important person – the hiring manager’s administrative assistant.
 By misrepresenting yourself this way to get around the assistant, they will also remember you negatively for having done that.
 You have just turned a critical gatekeeper into your enemy!

-For more on how to Hit a Home Run in Every Interview, see this article:
+Here’s more on how to Hit a Home Run in Every Interview.

 By the way, another tactic used by a recruiter for whom I used to have respect was to leave a fake name.
 He claimed it was to protect the candidate since he was so well known.
 At the time I didn’t realize this – he hadn’t needed to try that particular dodge because I always took his calls.

 He then did 2 things I considered unethical in presenting candidates to me, and I told him not to ever bother to call our company again, as we would never use him in any capacity.
 (I was responsible for all actuarial hiring.)

 A few years later, when I was looking to make a move myself, he called me under the fake name (which I still didn’t know) and sent me materials about his firm with that name on the letterhead.
 Since he had moved in the interim and had a different phone number and area code, I didn’t realize it was him.
 I went on the interview, afterward happened to mention the name to a friend, and found out who I was dealing with.
 I never let on, and made a note in my address book never to return a call again that was left under that name!